Solar transit

 Solar transit begins with only a brief degradation in signal quality for a few moments.
 At the same time each day, for the next several days, it gets longer and gets worse, until finally gradually improving after several more days.
 For digital satellite services, the cliff effect will eliminate reception entirely at a given threshold.
 Reception is typically lost for only a few minutes on the worst day, but the beam width of the dish can affect this.
 Signal strength also affects this, as does the bandwidth of the signal.
 If the power is concentrated into a narrower band, there is a higher signal-to-noise ratio.
 If the same signal is spread wider, the receiver also gets a wider swath of noise, degrading reception.

 The exact days and times of solar transit outages, for each satellite and for each receiving point (Earth station) on the Earth, are available at various websites.
 For broadcast networks, the network feed must be pre-recorded, replaced with local programming, fed via another satellite in a different orbital position, or fed via another method entirely during these times.

 In the Northern Hemisphere, solar transit is usually in early March and October.
 In the Southern Hemisphere, solar transit is usually in early September and April.
 The time of day varies mainly with the longitude of the satellite and receiving station, while the exact days vary mainly with the station's latitude.
 Stations along the equator will experience solar transit right at the equinoxes, as that is where geostationary satellites are located directly over.

-Note that with large dishes, it would be possible for the feedhorn to be damaged, which is prevented by the parabolic dishes having a flat (non-glossy) finish that does not focus light or heat effectively.
-Non-parabolic dishes are not susceptible as they cannot focus in this manner.